cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 ### Slack:

-The Custodian mailer supports Slack messaging as a separate notification mechanism for the SES transport method.
+The Custodian mailer supports Slack messaging as a separate notification mechanism for the SQS transport method.
 To enable Slack integration, you must specify a Slack token in the `slack_token` field in your `mailer.yml` file.
 For example:

 ```yaml
 queue_url: https://sqs.us-east-1.amazonaws.com/1234567890/c7n-mailer-test